WujekFoliarz/Dying-Light-1-DUALSENSE-MOD/README.md

 3. If haptics do not work:
  - Use proton-cachyos or any other proton branch with xzn's dualsense patches
  - If you're on Arch-based distro do what [this comment](https://github.com/ValveSoftware/Proton/issues/5900#issuecomment-3696038585) says
+ - Make sure the dualsense audio device is set as a 4 channel surround sound

 # How to disable Steam Input?